Bhupen Borah's Political Shift: From Congress to BJP | Politics

 - India

-In a significant political development, former Assam Congress president Bhupen Borah is poised to switch allegiance to the Bharatiya Janata Party (BJP), confirmed by Assam Chief Minister Himanta Biswa Sarma.
+In a significant political transition, former Assam Congress president Bhupen Borah is poised to join the Bharatiya Janata Party (BJP).
+Borah sharply criticized the Congress state unit's dynamics, suggesting that it is no longer steered by its president Gaurav Gogoi, but rather relies solely on Dhubri MP Rakibul Hussain.

-The announcement followed a meeting at Borah's residence in Guwahati, underlining a notable shift in Assam's political landscape.
-Borah's decision comes in the wake of his resignation from Congress, a move that the Congress leadership has unsuccessfully attempted to reverse.
+Borah recounted his resignation from Congress after perceived neglect and a lack of acknowledgment for his contributions.
+This was illustrated by Congress Leader of Opposition Rahul Gandhi's call which failed to address the concerns in Borah's resignation letter.
+Chief Minister Himanta Biswa Sarma's recent engagement with Borah has cemented his decision to switch allegiances, scheduled for February 22.

-Chief Minister Sarma, after meeting with Borah, indicated that state BJP chief Dilip Saikia will finalize the terms of Borah's induction into the BJP.
-The CM criticized Congress for not addressing issues instigating Borah's departure after 32 years of service.
+As a former leader of the 'Assam Sanmilita Mancha' coalition, Borah had faced internal disagreements over candidate selections and broader political strategies.
+He claimed the party's disregard for strategic candidacy, alongside internal disputes, led to a demoralizing electoral defeat.
+This string of events, coupled with personal humiliation and disagreements with senior leaders, culminated in his decision to leave Congress.

 (With inputs from agencies.)